hakkingu/btcwallet/README.md

-Just a simple btc wallet generator~
+<h1>Just a simple btc wallet generator~</h1>

-First of all, all you need to do is install nodeJS in your system: https://nodejs.org/en/download/
+**First of all, all you need to do is install nodeJS in your system:** https://nodejs.org/en/download/

-After that, you must go into your vscode (or whatever source code editor that you would like to use), and then open your terminal.
+**After that, you must go into your vscode (or whatever source code editor that you would like to use), and then open your terminal.**

--CHECK IF YOUR NODEJS IS INSTALLED
+<h2>Instructions:</h2>

-node -v
+CHECK IF YOUR NODEJS IS INSTALLED

--ALSO, USE THAT FOR NPM AS WELL!
+* node -v

-npm -v
+ALSO, USE THAT FOR NPM AS WELL!

--SETTING UP:
+* npm -v

-Now, type in your terminal: npm init
+NOW, TYPE IN YOUR TERMINAL:

--AFTER THAT:
+* npm init

-npm install bip39  bip32@2.0.6  bitcoinjs-lib
+AFTER THAT:

-Now, just create a folder called "src", and then put your .js file in there.
+* npm install bip39  bip32@2.0.6  bitcoinjs-lib

-You're good to go now.
+NOW, JUST CREATE A FOLDER CALLED "src" AND PUT YOUR .JS FILE IN THERE!

-Check my createWallet.js to further instructions.
+* Check my createWallet.js to further instructions.